-3. 86 the A/C
+3. 86 the A/C and Accessories

 For the same reason as above, turn off the stereo, especially a high-powered one, along with all other electrical devices, such as charging phones.

-5. Roll ‘Em Up!
+4. Roll ‘Em Up!

 6. Drive Downhill

 What you shouldn’t do is shift into Neutral when coasting.
 There was a time when this made a little bit of sense, but today’s cars are designed to turn off their fuel injectors and save gas while coasting, even though the car’s inertia keeps the engine turning.
 Putting the transmission in Neutral is actually more wasteful, because it requires gas to keep the engine running so you don’t lose power steering and brakes.